thibaut-tebi/Indian-Start-up-Funding-Analysis/README.md

 ## Issues with The Data

+After looking carefully at the data, the following issues were identified

+1. The 2018 Dataset had different and fewer columns
+2. There are missing values
+3. Some values are in the wrong columns
+4. The datatypes of some of the columns need to be changed
+5. One column is unnamed

 ## Hansling issues with the data
 The following steps were taken to handle the issues with the datasets